Romans 8:2-3

 "And behold, I am with you, and will keep you wherever you go, and will bring you back to this land; for I will not leave you until I have done what I have promised you."
 (Genesis 28:15)

-So too the "law of the Spirit" will accomplish what God has promised.
-There is a new law for the new life.
-It is here the animating principle by which the Holy Spirit acts as the Imparter of life.
+So too the law of the Spirit will accomplish what God has promised (cp Phil 1:6-note).
+There is a new law for the new life., a new spiritual principal for a new spiritual life!
+This animating (life giving/producing) principle is the Holy Spirit Who acts as the Imparter of life (Jn 6:63).

 Law (3551) (nomos) is used in this context to stand for the regulative principle which exercises a control over one.
 It is analogous to the phrase, the "law" of gravity.
 Law in this use is not a reference to the Mosaic law or to other divine commandments or requirements.
 Nomos is a general "principle" or rule, norm and/or standard of judging or acting.
 It is the principle by which something else operates (see note) Nomos is used in the sense of a principle of operation earlier in the letter, where he speaks of “a law of faith” (see Ro 3:27 note) and as he does in Galatians, where he speaks of “the law of Christ” (Gal 6:2).
 The law of the Spirit is higher and more powerful than the law of sin and death.

 Stated another way the law is not a written law but a regulative principle which exercises a control over the life of the believer.
 On the positive side, the regulative control over a believer's life is exercised by the Holy Spirit (although He can be resisted, quenched, grieved, etc which thwarts the efficacy of His supernatural power and work in one's life!).
-This control is in the form of the "supernatural energy" given the believer both to desire and to do God’s will (see Ezekiel 36:27, Philippians 2:13 - note), this energy coming from the life that God is, which IN the believer is given him by reason of his position in Christ Jesus.
+This control is in the form of the "supernatural energy" giving us both the desire and the power to do God’s will (see Ezekiel 36:27-note, Philippians 2:13-note).

 In short, the power of this new life is the Holy Spirit Who becomes the Almighty Agent within the believer, securing him wholly, making effectual in experience the deliverance which Paul saw when he cried in Romans 7:24-25: